0xc0dec/demo-rs/README.md

 # About

+A simple graphics demo where you can fly around, spawn boxes with physics and grab them.

+![Demo](/demo.gif?raw=true)

-A simple graphics demo I made to learn Rust and try it in game development.
+I made this project to learn Rust and try it in game development.
 There is no attempt to create an "engine", everything is pretty low level and abstractions are built along the way when needed.

-![Demo](/demo.gif?raw=true)

 ## Building and running

 ```
 cargo run
 ```

+Check the on-screen tip for controls.

 ## Features